Khosrow I: Religious policy

 Khosrow, like all other Sasanian rulers, was an adherent of Zoroastrianism.
+According to tradition the Zoroastrian Avestan texts were written down during his reign.
+This first written version of the Avesta is referred to as the Sasanian Avesta.

 Since the 5th century, the Sasanian monarchs had been made aware of the significance of the religious minorities in the realm, and as a result tried to homogenize them into a structure of administration where according to legal principles, all would be treated straightforwardly as mard / zan ī šahr, i.e. "man/woman citizen (of the Empire)."
 Jews and notably Christians had accepted the concept of Iran and considered themselves part of the nation.
 By the time of Khosrow, the leader of the Church of the East had the title of "Catholicos of Iran" (Ērān Cathollicos).

 Sasanian monarchs only persecuted other religions when it was in their urgent political interests to do.
 This also applied to Khosrow, who, in the words of Eberhard Sauer, had to "walk a fine line".
 Khosrow himself used the church considerably, and was fond of its Patriarch, Aba I, whom he wanted to defend against the Zoroastrian priests.
 Nevertheless, Aba was accused of working with the Byzantines, which was a serious allegation due to the war that had begun in 540.
 Consequently, in 542, Aba was dismissed from his post, but was only exiled instead of being executed.